What Is a Hematoma and What Causes It?

 Our brains serve as the command system for our bodies.
 Any damage to this vital organ can lead to long-term complications, including memory loss, chronic pain, seizures, and difficulty speaking or writing.
 Unfortunately, thousands of people suffer from traumatic brain injuries (TBIs) each year.

 There are many types of TBI, which range in severity from mild damage to severe, life-threatening conditions.
-One type of serious brain injury is intracranial hematoma, or bleeding in the brain.
+One type of serious brain injury is an intracranial hematoma, or bleeding in the brain.

 What Is Intracranial Hematoma?